sreenivasarajiv/touch2success/README.md

 6. Complete Code in Typescript
 7. Database Connection Pooling
 8. App -> Routes -> Controller -> Services -> Repository styled code

+### Todo:
+1. User details should be fetched from Database, Hardcoded as if now (not in given requirements)
+2. Unit Test Implementation
+3. Dependency Injection Mechanism in Backend for injecting and managing Dependencies

 ---
 ## Front End
 ### How to Run: